EduardoFloresGuzman/fate-go-holografic-viewer/README.md

 ## Usage

 Simply hover over any servant card to see the holographic effect in action.
-Click on a card to expand it to a larger view.
 Different servant cards have different holographic effects based on their rarity and type.

 ## Credits